hyperledger-solang/solang/docs/targets.rst

 ______

 The Solana target requires `Solana <https://www.solana.com/>`_ 1.5.0 or later.
 This target is in the early stages right now, however it is under active development.
-All data types are supported, but the builtin functions, external calls, and constructor calls have not been implemented yet.
+All data types are supported, but the builtin functions, and constructor calls have not been implemented yet.
 This is how to build your Solidity for Solana:

 .. code-block:: bash